-- (1) In these Bylaws the following definitions apply: - "Abuse of Process" means the complaint process is not being fairly or honestly used, or where multiple or successive complaints are made to cause vexation or oppression. - "Accounting Records" means true accounts of - (a) the assets and liabilities of EGBC, - (b) the sums of money received and expended by EGBC, and - (c) the manner in respect of which such receipt and expenditure takes place. - "Alternative Complaint Resolution" means a process or processes for the full or partial resolution of one or more matters to be dealt with at a discipline hearing and includes - (a) negotiation, - (b) mediation, or - (c) other processes the parties agree to. - "Applicant" means the same as set out in section 1(1) of the PGA [Definitions and interpretation]. - "Audit and Practice Review Committee" means the audit and practice review committee established pursuant to section 63(1) of the PGA [Audits and practice reviews]. - "Authenticate" means the act of a Professional Registrant Manually Authenticating or Digitally Authenticating a Document. - "Bad Faith" refers to a complaint that was made with untruthful, misleading, or unduly insensitive intent where the Complainant is motivated by malice or financial gain. - "Board" means a board established under section 23 of the PGA [Board of regulatory body].
+(1) In these Bylaws the following definitions apply:

+"Abuse of Process" means the complaint process is not being fairly or honestly used, or where multiple or successive complaints are made to cause vexation or oppression.

+"Accounting Records" means true accounts of

+- (a) the assets and liabilities of EGBC, - (b) the sums of money received and expended by EGBC, and - (c) the manner in respect of which such receipt and expenditure takes place.

+"Alternative Complaint Resolution" means a process or processes for the full or partial resolution of one or more matters to be dealt with at a discipline hearing and includes

+- (a) negotiation,

+- (b) mediation, or

+- (c) other processes the parties agree to.

+"Applicant" means the same as set out in section 1(1) of the PGA [Definitions and interpretation].

+"Audit and Practice Review Committee" means the audit and practice review committee established pursuant to section 63(1) of the PGA [Audits and practice reviews].

+"Authenticate" means the act of a Professional Registrant Manually Authenticating or Digitally Authenticating a Document.

+"Bad Faith" refers to a complaint that was made with untruthful, misleading, or unduly insensitive intent where the Complainant is motivated by malice or financial gain.

+"Board" means a board established under section 23 of the PGA [Board of regulatory body]. [amended 2024-04-19]

-"Board Chair" means a board member referred to in section 23(2)(a) of the PGA [Board of regulatory body].
+"Board Chair" means a board member referred to in section 23(2)(a) of the PGA [Board of regulatory body]. [amended 2024-04-19]

-"Board Member" means a board member referred to in section 23(2) of the PGA [Board of regulatory body].
+"Board Member" means a board member referred to in section 23(2) of the PGA [Board of regulatory body]. [amended 2024-04-19]

-"Board Vice Chair" means a board member referred to in section 23(2)(a) of the PGA [Board of regulatory body].
+"Board Vice Chair" means a board member referred to in section 23(2)(a) of the PGA [Board of regulatory body]. [amended 2024-04-19]

-- "Branch" means a geographical group of Registrants. - "Branch Representatives' Chair" means an individual who is appointed by the Board to chair meetings of representatives of each Branch and to act as a liaison between those representatives and the Board. - "Bylaws" means the bylaws of EGBC under the PGA. - "Certificate Authority" means a third party approved by EGBC to issue Digital Certificates to Professional Registrants. - "Code of Conduct" means the document created or adopted by a Registrant Firm pursuant to section 7.7.3(1)(a) of the Bylaws [Professional Practice Management Plan]. - "Code of Ethics" means the Code of Ethics of EGBC set out in Schedule A of the Bylaws. - "Committee" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Communications and Leadership Learning" means Continuing Education Activities related to advancing an individual Registrant's non-technical knowledge and skills, including communications and leadership skills. - "Complainant" means a person who files a complaint against a Registrant and includes a member of the public or another Registrant. - "Conduct of Concern" means the same as defined in section 76(1) of the PGA [Conduct in another jurisdiction]. - "Conduct Unbecoming a Registrant" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Continuing Education Activity" means an activity related to advancing an individual Registrant's knowledge in the categories of Ethical Learning, Regulatory Learning, Communications and Leadership Learning, or Technical Learning. - "Continuing Education Hour" means one hour of a Continuing Education Activity that contributes to an individual Registrant's maintenance of competency within the individual Registrant's current area(s) of practice, including any anticipated future area(s) of practice, if the individual Registrant is a Professional Registrant.
+"Branch" [Repealed 2025-01-13].

+"Branch Representatives' Chair" [Repealed 2025-01-13]

+"Bylaws" means the bylaws of EGBC under the PGA.

+"Certificate Authority" means a third party approved by EGBC to issue Digital Certificates to Professional Registrants.

+"Code of Conduct" means the document created or adopted by a Registrant Firm pursuant to section 7.7.3(1)(a) of the Bylaws [Professional Practice Management Plan].

+"Code of Ethics" means the Code of Ethics of EGBC set out in Schedule A of the Bylaws.

+"Committee" means the same as defined in section 1(1) of the PGA [Definitions and interpretation].

+"Communications and Leadership Learning" means Continuing Education Activities related to advancing an individual Registrant's non-technical knowledge and skills, including communications and leadership skills.

+"Complainant" means a person who files a complaint against a Registrant and includes a member of the public or another Registrant.

+"Conduct of Concern" means the same as defined in section 76(1) of the PGA [Conduct in another jurisdiction].

+"Conduct Unbecoming a Registrant" means the same as defined in section 1(1) of the PGA [Definitions and interpretation].

+"Continuing Education Activity" means an activity related to advancing an individual Registrant's knowledge in the categories of Ethical Learning, Regulatory Learning, Communications and Leadership Learning, or Technical Learning.

+"Continuing Education Hour" means one hour of a Continuing Education Activity that contributes to an individual Registrant's maintenance of competency within the individual Registrant's current area(s) of practice, including any anticipated future area(s) of practice, if the individual Registrant is a Professional Registrant.